FreddyHaas/personal-blog/README.md

 ## Frontend

-1. The reader frontend allows to read posts and comment
+1. The reader frontend allows to read posts and add comments

 -> [Live Demo]()